HerrErde/SubwayBooster/README.md

 ### Some Info

-The files in the SubwaySurfers App are now encrypted, and its harder to find out the names of the Characters/Outfits/Boards
+The files in the SubwaySurfers App are now encrypted, and it's harder to find out the names of the Characters/Outfits/Boards

-It is still possible to modify the SubwaySurfers files, because you can replace the files with the modefiy ones and those get encrypted
+It is still possible to modify the SubwaySurfers files, because you can replace the files with the modified ones and those get encrypted

 ---

 ### How do i use it?

 You need a file explorer, and the downloaded [release](https://github.com/HerrErde/SubwayBooster/releases/latest).\
-After that, you unpack the Zip file and extract it in the same folder.\
+After that, you unpack the Zip file and extract it into the same folder.\
-You now have the **Android** folder, which you copy in the same folder which also contains a Folder named Android.
+You now have the **Android** folder, which you copy into the same folder which also contains a Folder named Android.

-But you if you know what youre doing, you can edit and copy the seperate files, into the right folder.
+But if you know what you're doing, you can edit and copy the separate files into the right folder.

 ---